Christine Jorgensen: Later life

 After her vaginoplasty, Jorgensen planned to marry labor union statistician John Traub, but the engagement was called off.
 In 1959 she announced her engagement to typist Howard J. Knox in Massapequa Park, New York, where her father built her a house after reassignment surgery.
 She and Knox settled down and joined a Lutheran church.
 However, the couple was unable to obtain a marriage license because Jorgensen's birth certificate listed her as male.
 In a report about the broken engagement, The New York Times reported that Knox had lost his job in Washington, D.C. when his engagement to Jorgensen became known.

 After her parents died, Jorgensen moved to California in 1967.
 She left behind the ranch home built by her father in Massapequa and settled at the Chateau Marmont in Los Angeles.
-During this same year, Jorgensen published her autobiography, Christine Jorgensen: A Personal Autobiography, which chronicled her life experiences as a transsexual and included her perspectives on some of her significant life events.
+During this same year, Jorgensen published her autobiography, Christine Jorgensen: A Personal Autobiography, which chronicled her life experiences as a transgender woman and included her perspectives on some of her significant life events.
 In her autobiography, Jorgensen revealed her struggles with depression.
-She explained how her mental health deteriorated and contemplated suicide but did not act on it.
-She wrote, “The answer to the problem must not lie in sleeping pills and suicides that look like accidents, or in jail sentences, but rather in life and the freedom to live it.”
+She explained how her mental health deteriorated and led her to contemplate suicide but did not act on it.
+She wrote, "The answer to the problem must not lie in sleeping pills and suicides that look like accidents, or in jail sentences, but rather in life and the freedom to live it."

 During the 1970s and 1980s, Jorgensen toured university campuses and other venues to speak about her experiences.
 She was known for her directness and polished wit.
 She once demanded an apology from Vice President Spiro T. Agnew when he called Charles Goodell "the Christine Jorgensen of the Republican Party".
 Agnew refused her request.

-Jorgensen also worked as an actress and nightclub entertainer and recorded several songs.
+Jorgensen also worked as an actress and nightclub entertainer.
 In summer stock, she played Madame Rosepettle in the play Oh Dad, Poor Dad, Mamma's Hung You in the Closet and I'm Feelin' So Sad.
-In her nightclub act, she sang several songs, including "I Enjoy Being a Girl," in which, in the end, she made a quick change into a Wonder Woman costume.